-To support the Chicago TOD initiative, the Metropolitan Planning Council developed a website that has information, study findings and recommendations based on their Grow Chicago study.
+To support the Chicago TOD initiative, the Metropolitan Planning Council developed a website with information, study findings, and recommendations based on their Grow Chicago study.
 Included is an interactive TOD map where you can view properties ready for development and those that qualify for increased density and reduced parking minimums.

-Since the Margie’s building is located near the Western Blue Line “L” station, and meets TOD criteria, we are able to reduce the parking requirement to zero.
+Since the Margie’s building is located near the Western Blue Line “L” station and meets TOD criteria, we can reduce the parking requirement to zero.
 The process was streamlined by filing a variance and getting approval from the Zoning Board of appeals.
-Without the TOD designation, we would be required to include twenty parking spaces into the design.
+Without the TOD designation, we would be required to include twenty parking spaces in the design.
 Freeing up that valuable space allowed us to allocated additional square footage for the residential units.

 UNCOVERING AND REUSING